Human-in-the-loop

 elif event.type == "waiting":

-print(f"paused — waiting for approval")
+print("paused — waiting for approval")

 # In a real app: send notification, store execution_id, return

-handle.approve() # or handle.reject("reason")
+agent_stream.approve() # or agent_stream.reject("reason")

 elif event.type == "done":